 - to reporting the inventory to state regulators.

-Our predictions help utilities prioritize lead replacement for the vulnerable and environmental justice communities.
+Our predictions help utilities prioritize lead replacement to maximize use of funds and minimize public health risk.
 As the lead service line replacement program unfolds, the platform provides clear communications to the public through publicly available maps of predictions and replacements.

 See how cities like Toledo, Ohio have used our predictions to shave time off of and unlock federal funding for their lead service line replacement program.
 The EPA Guidance mentioned the City of Detroit’s efforts in removing lead service lines with predictive modeling.

-Get a demo to see how we can help your municipality, utility, or engineering company get ahead of the requirements and get the lead out of the ground.
+Get a demo to see how we can help your water utility get ahead of the requirements and get the lead out of the ground.